Pingulina/IceRidges_student/initialization_preparation/README.md

     scipy
 ```

+To set up the `conda` environment, it is recommended to use [Anaconda](https://www.anaconda.com/download).
+Download and install Anaconda, then launch it and create an environment with (one of the newest) Python 3 versions.
+No additional modules have to be installed, this is all done by running the initialization file.

 ## Preparation of the simulation
 ### Storing of data
 To enable the simulation, the data must be transformed to a readable format.
 The `.dat` files are already readable.